Zemach and Friar radii of the proton and neutron from lattice QCD: Model average and final result

-In interpreting the aforementioned discrepancies, one must take into account that our result for the Zemach radius is not independent from that for the electromagnetic radii \cite{Djukanovic2023,Djukanovic2023a} because it is based on the same lattice data for the form factors and the same B$\chi$PT fits.
-Indeed, we observe a correlation of around 80~\% both between $\sqrt{\langle r_E^2 \rangle^p}$ and $r_Z^p$ and between $\sqrt{\langle r_M^2 \rangle^p}$ and $r_Z^p$.
+In interpreting the aforementioned discrepancies, one must take into account that our results for the Zemach radii and third Zemach moments are not independent from those for the electromagnetic radii \cite{Djukanovic2023,Djukanovic2023a} because they are based on the same lattice data for the form factors and the same B$\chi$PT fits.
+Indeed, we observe a correlation of around 80~\% both between $\sqrt{\langle r_E^2 \rangle^p}$ and $r_Z^p$ and between $\sqrt{\langle r_M^2 \rangle^p}$ and $r_Z^p$, while our correlation between $\sqrt{\langle r_E^2 \rangle^p}$ and $r_F^p$ is even larger, about 95~\%.
 A large positive correlation between the proton's electric and Zemach radii has also been reported in the experimental literature \cite{Friar2005,Antognini2022}.
-Hence, our small results for $\sqrt{\langle r_E^2 \rangle^p}$ and $\sqrt{\langle r_M^2 \rangle^p}$ in Refs.\@ \cite{Djukanovic2023,Djukanovic2023a} naturally imply a small value for $r_Z^p$.
+Hence, our small results for $\sqrt{\langle r_E^2 \rangle^p}$ and $\sqrt{\langle r_M^2 \rangle^p}$ in Refs.\@ \cite{Djukanovic2023,Djukanovic2023a} naturally imply small values for $r_Z^p$ and $r_F^p$.
 By contrast, the dispersive analysis \cite{Lin2022} arrives at a significantly larger magnetic radius than the A1-data analyses \cite{Bernauer2014,Lee2015} and our lattice-QCD-based extraction \cite{Djukanovic2023,Djukanovic2023a}.
-This may explain why we observe a larger tension in the Zemach radius with Ref.\@ \cite{Lin2022} than with Ref.\@ \cite{Distler2011}, even though our electric radius is much closer to dispersive results.
+This may explain why we observe a larger tension in the Zemach radius (which equally probes electric and magnetic properties) with Ref.\@ \cite{Lin2022} than with Ref.\@ \cite{Distler2011}, even though the situation is exactly the opposite for the third Zemach moment / Friar radius (which only probes the electric properties).
 For a deeper understanding of the underlying differences, a comparison of the full $Q^2$-dependence of the form factors would be required, rather than merely of the radii.
 Furthermore, the role of higher-order electromagnetic corrections should be clarified.

-The Zemach radius can also be computed in the framework of heavy-baryon chiral perturbation theory \cite{Peset2014}, which yields a much larger value of $r_Z^p = 1.35~\mathrm{fm}$.
+The Zemach radius of the proton can also be computed in the framework of heavy-baryon chiral perturbation theory \cite{Peset2014}, which yields a much larger value of $r_Z^p = 1.35~\mathrm{fm}$.
 However, the authors of Ref.\@ \cite{Peset2014} do not quote an error estimate on this number and claim it to be in good agreement with the experimental results, so that the uncertainty is presumably rather large.

+Our results for the neutron are very well compatible with the $z$-expansion-based analysis of world $en$-scattering data \cite{Borah2020}, albeit with a more than 2 times larger error.